WuerthPhoenix/log-generator/README.md

 ## Features

  - Random logging from template
+ - Template can be a list of more formats

 ## TODO

- - Generate logs from more templates
  - Generate logs from raw examples
  - Generate logs from kv
  - Send logs on network (ssh)